 Planning your bot is crucial to its success.
 A well planned bot will also save you a lot of time when it comes to the build of it too.
 We recommend using flowchart software such as LucidChart to map out your bot journey(s).

 It’s useful to create a content tree showing the hierarchy of content and various narrative journeys that are available to your users.
 A content tree has increased emphasis on narrative and flow of content.
-It also helps you visualise your bot whilst your are creating and editing your messages in the CMS.
+It also helps you visualise your bot whilst you're creating and editing your messages in the CMS.

 Here is an example of what a bot flow could look like: